 Nothing is ever just words.
 Everything has been named by blood and bone beings who walked a world you and I would not be utterly lost in.

 I love it that somewhere along the Indus, or the Ganges, an astronomer once drew a circle and then wanted to look at just a part of that circle.
 What to call that arc of a circle, the part of the circle under consideration?
-Why it looks like a bow!
+Why, it looks like a bow!
 A rainbow.
 A hunter’s bow.
 Cupid’s bow.
+Or just capa, which in Sanskrit means simply “bow.”
 Something seen in the sky, dreamed of, sung of, something grasped in the hand.

-I love it that what we now call the chord (the line, the string drawn) from one end of the bow to the other is just the bowstring — jya— hanging slack, waiting for its arrow.
+I love it that what we now call the chord (the line, the string) drawn from one end of the bow to the other end of the bow that is our chosen section of the circle was called by this Hindu astronomer simply the bowstring — jya— hanging slack, waiting for its arrow.
 I love it that Gupta-era geometers in ancient India played with the word jya (“bowstring”), seeing a poetic resemblance between the bowstring of a bow and the length of a life – full of intentions and desire, and so for jya sometimes they playfully substituted jiva (“life”).

-And then to know that Arab mathematicians adopted the Sanskrit term whole-cloth, without translation, but wrote it down, as they had to in Arabic, without vowels as jv.
-So that Gerard of Cremona, in 12th century Italy, reasonably mistook Sanskrit jiva for Arabic jaib (“bosom”) and so translated it to Latin as sinus (“bosom,” or “bay”).
+And then I love knowing that Arab mathematicians adopted the Sanskrit term whole-cloth, without translation, but wrote it down, as they had to in Arabic, without vowels as jv.
+So that Gerard of Cremona, in 12th century Italy, looking at the shape, reasonably if sensually mistook Sanskrit jiva for Arabic jaib (“bosom”) and so translated it to Latin as sinus (“bosom,” or “bay”).
 From which, in the 1500s, we English-speakers took our sine.I love it that that’s what sine means.

 This small and abstract poem on perilous desire: bowstring, life, bosom, bay.